SOC 2 Guide

 Where Liance fits

-Liance helps teams turn SOC 2 from a one-time scramble into a calmer, evidence-driven workflow.
+Turn SOC 2 from a scramble into calm operations

 The goal is not to replace the auditor.
 It is to keep controls, proof, ownership, and remediation moving in one place so readiness does not drift between customer reviews, audits, and renewal cycles.